 The procedure for reviewing an application during the meeting consists of the following steps:

-- The primary reviewer verbally summarizes the strengths and weaknesses of the application by addressing each criterion in turn and speaking to points raised in the three referee assessments.
+- The primary reviewer introduces the application briefly to describe the research topic, career stage/path and any special circumstances indicated in the application.
+The reviewer will then verbally summarize the strengths and weaknesses of the application by addressing each criterion in turn and speaking to points raised in the three referee assessments.
 This summary should take approximately three minutes.

 - The secondary reviewer provides comments, as needed, to highlight agreement or disagreement with the primary reviewer's analysis.
 These comments should take approximately two minutes.